Smash powers and traces on parametrized spectra: An application of rigidity: Deformable functors

 For our applications it is not enough to have individual derived functors.
 We need to understand composites of derived functors and natural transformations between them.

 \begin{defn}[{\cite[42.3]{dhks}, \cite[Def 3.2.9]{convenient}}] A list of composable, right-deformable functors

-is \textbf{coherently right-deformable} if: \begin{itemize} \item each functor $F_i$ is right-deformable, meaning the following data exists for each $1 \leq i \leq n$: \begin{itemize} \item a \emph{full} subcategory $\cat A_{i-1} \subseteq \cat C_{i-1}$ such that $F_i$ preserves weak equivalences on $\cat{A}_{i-1}$, \item a functor $R_{i-1}\colon C_{i-1}\to C_{i-1}$ whose image is contained in $A_{i-1}$, and \item a natural transformation $\id\to R_{i-1}$ through weak equivalences, \end{itemize} \end{itemize} and \begin{itemize} \item $F_i(\cat{A}_{i-1})\subset \cat{A}_i$. \end{itemize} \end{defn}
+is \textbf{coherently right-deformable} if: \begin{itemize} \item each functor $F_i$ is right-deformable, meaning the following data exists for each $1 \leq i \leq n$: \begin{itemize} \item a \emph{full} subcategory $\cat A_{i-1} \subseteq \cat C_{i-1}$ such that $F_i$ preserves weak equivalences on $\cat{A}_{i-1}$, \item a functor $R_{i-1}\colon \bC_{i-1}\to \bC_{i-1}$ whose image is contained in $\bA_{i-1}$, and \item a natural transformation $\id\to R_{i-1}$ through weak equivalences, \end{itemize} \end{itemize} and \begin{itemize} \item $F_i(\cat{A}_{i-1})\subset \cat{A}_i$. \end{itemize} \end{defn}

 We take this approach to derived functors because it gives us good control over the compositions of functors and the natural transformations between them.
-The compatibility is described in detail in \cite[Prop 3.2.4, Lem 3.2.10]{convenient}; the relevant statements for us are the following results. \begin{prop} For any list of coherently right deformable functors, the composite is right deformable.
+The compatibility is described in detail in \cite[Prop 3.2.4, Lem 3.2.10]{convenient}; the relevant statements for us are the following results. \begin{prop} For any list of coherently right-deformable functors, the composite is right-deformable.
 There is a canonical equivalence of functors (or isomorphism of functors on the homotopy category)

 \end{prop}

 \begin{prop} Every natural transformation between right-deformable functors induces a canonical natural transformation of right-derived functors

 as functors on the homotopy category. \end{prop}